kiba/Writings/fac/chp11_expansion.md

-# Chapter Eleven: Expansion
+# Chapter Eleven: Consolidation

 **Year 2, Day 27**

 Lot of things happened all at once.

 Dawn finally gave up remaining independent, choosing to become part of Mechatron.
-At this time, Allothmy grew to forty thousand, while Dawn is twice than that of my capital.
-We seemed to have hit a plateau yet.
-That's OK, because I need time for my cities to catch up on social services anyway.
+At this time, population wasn't growing at a terrible rate every month.
+We seemed to have hit a plateau.
+That's a huge relief, because I need time to get my shit together.

 The four kingdoms signed a treaty with me to form the SETO Or Space Exploration Treaty Organization.

-We share rocket designs and manufacturing techniques.
-I realized that much of my logistics and production advantage will dissipate, but I am betting on having a more functional city than them, and I know that Remnant needs the technologies that it can get.
+We will share rocket designs and manufacturing techniques.
+I realized that much of my logistics and production advantage will dissipate, but I am betting on having a more functional city than them, and I know that I need to share more technologies with Remnant, but it can't be against the interest of my kingdom.

-In that treaty was also an agreement to not use space for warfare.
-It's an unfortunate clause, but I also snuck in a subclause that authorized SETO to build a space military to defend against threats external to Remnant.
+In that treaty was also an agreement to not militarize warfare or build ICBMs.
+It's an unfortunate clause, because I want to wipe out Salem from Remnant with a kinetic strike, but I also snuck in a subclause that authorized SETO to build an international space military to defend against threats external to Remnant.
+That should hopefully nullify the other subclause.

 The treaty mollified the Kingdoms, and I can get back to doing what I like instead of what I hate.

-We decided to release the Factorio OS to the world.
+My empress and I also decided to release the Factorio OS to the world.
 They never heard of 'open source software' before.
 It's a very foreign thought to them.

 Hosted a meeting with the Wizard of Oz.
 Explained to him everything I knew about RWBY, and took him to the grave of his ancestors.